Select your location:

 Automation

 During the automation of the processes, all individual steps of the system are linked with each other.
 It requires machine support to efficiently and quickly implement the electronically incoming data requests.
-A modular packaging and dosing system such as the automated unit dose system TheraPick can dispense drugs in patient-specific therapies and distribute them to the different parts in the hospital by the use of an internal transport system.
+A modular packaging and dosing system such as the automated unit dose system PillPick can dispense drugs in patient-specific therapies and distribute them to the different parts in the hospital by the use of an internal transport system.

-Automated unit dose system TheraPick
+Automated unit dose system PillPick

 Advantages of closed loop medication management